Huahine Travel Guide

 Facts & Brief History

-Huahine is part of the Society Islands archipelago of French Polynesia, actually consisting of two islands connected by a bridge: Huahine Nui (Big Huahine) and Huahine Iti (Little Huahine).
+Huahine is part of the Society Islands archipelago of French Polynesia, actually consisting of two islands connected by the longest bridge in French Polynesia: Huahine Nui (Big Huahine) and Huahine Iti (Little Huahine).
 The name ‘Huahine’ sounds incredibly familiar to the Tahitian word for a woman – ‘vahine’.
-Legend has it that depicted in the hills overlooking the main town of Fare, is a pregnant woman lying down her back.
+Legend says that depicted in the hills overlooking the main town of Fare is a pregnant woman lying on her back.

-Europeans first arrived in 1769, with the landing of Captain James Cook.
-Locals did not provide a friendly reception, an indication for the island’s future (and sometimes bloody) resistance to the eventual French takeover.
+Europeans first arrived in 1769 with the landing of Captain James Cook.
+Locals did not provide a friendly reception, an indication of the island’s future (and sometimes bloody) resistance to the eventual French takeover.
 Protestant missionaries first arrived in the early 19th century, and Huahine is still predominantly Protestant.
-Interestingly, the island received quite a few Swiss visitors in the 19th century, some of which stayed and mixed through marriage with local Tahitians.
+Interestingly, the island received quite a few Swiss visitors in the 19th century, some of whom stayed and mixed through marriage with local Tahitians.
 Their descendants are still present on the island.

 These days, Huahine has a population of a little over 6,000.
 They primarily live off agriculture, vanilla farming, and small-scale tourism.